By God's grace, on July 29, 2022, Warsaw Baptist Church reached the milestone of 179 years of serving God and the

 Ministry of The WORD

-Members Mary Beth Caldwell, LoraMae Sullivan and Lori Keyes lead the church's Samaritan's Purse — Operation Christmas Child program and operate a regional collection site for that international ministry each year.
+Members Mary Beth Caldwell, LoraMae Sullivan and Lori Keyes lead the church's Samaritan's Purse — Operation Christmas Child program.

 Todd Miller and Boston Beach lead the music ministry at the church, with a cadre of volunteers running sound and sermon live-streams.